standardese/standardese/README.md

 * The `comment.*` options are related to the syntax of the documentation markup.
 You can set both the leading character and the name for each command, for example.

-* The `template.*` options are related to the syntax of the template markup.
-You can set both the delimiters and the name for each command, for example.

 * The `output.*` options are related to the output generation.
 It contains an option to set the human readable name of a section, for example.